Family Matters (“My New” Brother Jim)

 It’s hard to know how to begin…

-When I was four years old, I remember my mother having a baby, a boy.
+When I was four years old (which would have been 1946), I remember my mother having a baby, a boy.
 I was told that two days later he died.
 It was a “dark” time that I recall was filled with sadness and shrouded in gloom.
 It had to be winter, because I remember clearly that the apartment where we lived was cold.
 I was in the living room alone; Mom and Dad in the bedroom crying.
 I was told by Dad and Grandma Brophey that I should never mention the baby again because it would only hurt Mom, so I didn’t.
 Three years later, my brother Denny, was born.
-I don’t recall ever having mentioned our brother who had died.
+I don’t believe we ever mentioned our brother who had died.

 My Dad passed away in 1986.
 Mom and Dad had been married about 47 years (a wonderful marriage).